petaflot/buildozer_helloworld/README.md

 # buildozer_helloworld
 Kivy "Hello world" app for Android, IOs (TODO), and possibly others.

-Provides an example of a minimum app that will package for most known OSes.
+Is supposed to provide an example of a minimum app that will package for most known OSes, including GitHub actions.

-This is WIP : just started, no guarantee to work
+This is WIP : just started, no guarantee to work.

 **Instructions**